RWS/studio-api-docs/apiconcepts/translationmemory/setting_translation_memory_access_rights.md

 ```
 ***

-Note that the function for setting the passwords calls a separate helper function to open the password-protected TM.
+The password-setting method calls a separate helper method to open the protected TM.

-Open a Password-protected TM
+## Open a Password-Protected TM
---

-Add the following function to your class, which opens the TM with the previously assigned administrator password.
-To open a password-protected TM, the password needs to be provided as a string parameter.
-Of course, you should catch any exception, e.g. in cases in which the wrong password was entered.
+Add the following method to open the TM with the administrator password.
+Pass the password as a string parameter and catch exceptions for cases such as an invalid password.

 # [C#](#tab/tabid-3)
 ```cs